OpenNMT/opennmt.github.io/FAQ.md

 We run a daily integration test of the system on EC2 to check that it is functioning properly.
 The logs of the system are publicly available in the <a href="https://github.com/OpenNMT/IntegrationTesting/tree/master/logs">integration test</a> repo.

+## Models

+### How can I replicate the full-scale NMT translation results?

+We have posted a complete <a href="http://forum.opennmt.net/t/training-english-german-wmt15-nmt-engine/29">tutorial</a> for training a German-to-English translation system on standard data.

+### Are there pretrained translation models that I can try?

+There are several different pretrained models available on the <a href="http://opennmt.net//Models/">models</a> page.

+### I am interested in other seq2seq-like problems such as summarization, dialogue, tree-generation.
+Can OpenNMT work for these?

+Yes.
+OpenNMT is a general-purpose attention-based seq2seq system.
+There is very little code that is translation specific, and so it should be effective for many of these applications.

+For the case of summarization, OpenNMT has been shown to be more effective than neural systems like NAMAS (https://github.com/facebook/NAMAS), and will be supported going forward.
+See the <a href="http://opennmt.net//Models/">models</a> page for a pretrained summarization system on the Gigaword dataset.

+### I am interested in variants of seq2seq such as image-to-sequence generation.
+Can OpenNMT work for these?

+Partially.
+OpenNMT can be extended with additional Torch neural networks, and a bit of coding.
+As an example, we have implemented a relatively general-purpose <a href="http://github.com/OpenNMT/im2text">im2text</a> system, with a small amount of additional code.
+Feel free to use this as a model for extending OpenNMT.

+## Additional Features

+### Is the OpenNMT demo server available?

+Unfortunately we cannot open-source the demo server.
+However we are developing a server interface to OpenNMT at https://github.com/OpenNMT/Server/ .
+Contributions are welcome.

 ## Contributions

 ### Can I send a pull request?